NREL/ditto/docs/metrics.md

 network_analyst.export('./output/metrics.xlsx')
 ```

 Note that this will not export distribution metrics.
-To export everything in ```network_analyst.results```, use the JSON export method:
+To export everything in `network_analyst.results` use the JSON export method:

 ```python
 network_analyst.export_json('./output/metrics.json')